Ever since I can remember I preferred the smell of paint, varnish even turpentine, over freshly baked bread or cookies!

 The 'new mum' role highlighted all my weaknesses and strengths, and with those strengths I opened the floodgates to my suppressed creative being.
 The urgency for colour and paint resurfaced.

+I founded WAWA BLA BLA.
 Emerging from Warsaw's dynamic street art scene and my curiosity, WAWA BLA BLA was a documentation of my urban art discoveries.
 In late 2014 I published a book and went on to open a vibrant gallery that promoted Polish Graffiti and Street Artists, celebrating the raw pulse of urban creativity.
 The gallery was a space alive with colour, noise, and freedom.

-My move to Gdansk in 2024 marked a turning point.
+My move to Gdansk in 2024 marked another turning point.
 My daughter left for university, and after years of selling my photographs and curating and promoting others, I turned the lens inward, developing my own visual language with paint.
 A renewed artistic identity emerged.

 My art today reflects that transformation and carries traces of both worlds: the bold spontaneity of the graffiti artist on the street and the quiet, sensual, depth of personal reflection.